Skip to content

 Cross Country Skiing

-Northfield Mountain has more than 25 miles of trails designed specifically for cross country skiing and groomed for both classical and free-style skiing.
+Northfield Mountain has more than 25 miles of trails designed specifically for cross-country skiing and groomed for both classical and free-style skiing.
 Our trails offer some of the finest Nordic skiing in the region, from beginner trails to the demanding 800-foot vertical climb of Tenth Mountain Trail.
 Hikers, dogs and other pets are excluded from our trails during the ski season.

 Hours of Operation: The trails will be groomed and opened to skiing and snowshoeing when there is adequate snow cover, Wednesday – Sunday, 9:00 a.m.– 4:30 p.m.

-What you need to know for the 2024-2025 season:
+What you need to know for the 2025-26 season

 When snow cover is sufficient, trails at the center will be groomed as needed.
 Cross-country skiing, snowshoeing, and fat biking will be allowed for all guests with a valid trail ticket.
 At times when snow cover is absent, too icy, thin, or inconsistent for skiing, the trails may be opened for hiking, walking, and studded fat bikes.
 Visitors can get information about trail conditions and allowed activities by visiting FirstLight’s Northfield Mountain Trail Report, Facebook, or the Western Mass Cross Country Ski Areas Association.